infracloudio/argo-cd/docs/user-guide/commands/argocd_app_wait.md

   -h, --help                   help for wait
       --operation              Wait for pending operations
       --resource stringArray   Sync only specific resources as GROUP:KIND:NAME.
 Fields may be blank.
 This option may be specified repeatedly
-  -l, --selector string        Wait for apps by label
+  -l, --selector string        Wait for apps by label.
+Supports '=', '==', '!=', in, notin, exists & not exists.
+Matching apps must satisfy all of the specified label constraints.
       --suspended              Wait for suspended
       --sync                   Wait for sync
       --timeout uint           Time out after this many seconds